MadIceTea/website-personal/content/posts/where-i-work.md

 +++
-categories = ["Life"]
+categories = ["work"]
-date = "2014-09-28"
+date = 2019-08-09T21:30:00Z
 draft = true
-slug = "how-i-keep-busy"
+slug = "wiw1-pipeline"
-tags = ["hobbies", " music", "hardware", "food"] title = "Where I Work"
+tags = ["Pipeline Security", "Cybersecurity", "Analyst", "DNS", "JANOG44", "hardware", "devops", "SSH"] title = "Where I Work #1: Pipeline Security"

 +++
-## How I Keep Busy
+## PIPELINE SECURITY

-This blog post is dedicated to some hobbies I practice.
+This blog post is to discuss some of the things that I did while I was employed with PIPELINE SECURITY (aka パイプラインセキュリティ).

-In short, I like
+In short, I was responsible for

-* playing the clarinet
+* making an internal DNS server by spinning up new machines in Vultr
+* Documentation, Documentation, Documentation
+* investigating a listing in our own email blacklist!
+* giving a high-level pitch to potential customers at the JANOG44 trade show
-* tinkering with hardware
+* A bit of hardware provisioning magic
-* listening to music!
-* making food with friends
-* traveling to places

-### Playing the Clarinet

-I've been playing the Clarinet for just over 10 years now.
-I started at the end of primary school
+* ELK (Elasticsearch, Logstash, and Kibana) spinup & hosting

+### Internal DNS Server

+Have you ever wondered how your computer knows where to route requests when you type in "github.com" or perhaps "showmeame.me"?
+Inside the framework of the Internet is an automated phonebook called Domain Name System (DNS).